valtimo-platform/valtimo-documentation/release-notes/major9/09.19.0/valtimo-frontend-libraries.md

 * **Dossier detail tab with zaakobjecten**

-  Added a tab page with a dropdown to select an object type which is linked to the current case.
+  Added a tab page with a dropdown to select an object type that is linked to the current case.
 After selecting this type, a list of objects is shown of this type.
 To include this tab, add it to the `tabsFactory` in your implementation:

   #### **`app.module.ts`**